 - The costs incurred must be proven with appropriate receipts.

 Please do not submit your application until after childcare has been provided during a congress trip.
-The application must be received in writing by the Dean's Office no later than two months after the end of the congress.
-An extension of the deadline is excluded.
-Applications can be submitted until 18 December 2020.
+The application must be received in writing by the Dean's Office no later than one month after the end of the congress.
+Please send your application by mail or in-house mail (preferably in reusable envelopes) to the following address:

 University of Zurich